 Let’s hear from you

 I’m interested in your opinion on these and whether they ring true for you.
 What did I miss?
 What are examples others can learn from?
-Share your ideas by e-mailing us, and they will be featured in future issues of Growthlines.
+Share your ideas by e-mailing us, and they will be featured in future posts.